 Summary: I would propose to you that it is not important who was the very first to celebrate "Memorial Day".
 What is important is that Memorial Day was established.

-What do we know about "Memorial Day?"
-Memorial Day was officially proclaimed on May 5, 1868 by General John Logan, national commander of the Grand Army of the Republic, in his General Order No. 11.
+What do we know about "Memorial Day" is it was officially proclaimed on May 5, 1868 by General John Logan, national commander of the Grand Army of the Republic, in his General Order No. 11.
 It was first observed on May 30, 1868, when flowers were placed on the graves of Union and Confederate soldiers at Arlington National Cemetery.
 The first state to officially recognize the holiday was New York in 1873.
-By 1890 it was recognized by all of the northern states.
+By 1890 it was recognized by all of the Northern states.
 It is now celebrated in almost every state on the last Monday of May.
 In 1915, Moina Michael wrote a poem "In Flanders Fields," She wrote, "We Cherish too, the Poppy Red… That grows on fields where valor led… It seems to signal to the skies… that blood of heroes never die.”